hieuvp/learning-automation-tools/xpath/README.md

 - **An Example**: `//input[@id='ap_email']`.
-- The path starts from the middle of an HTML DOM structure, it begins with the **double forward-slash** (**`//`**), which means it can search the element anywhere in the webpage.
+- The path starts from the middle of an HTML DOM structure, it begins with the **double forward-slash** (**`//`**), which means it can search the element anywhere in a webpage.

 <br />